Key Takeaway

 - Any current gastrointestinal conditions or chronic digestive issues

-- Whether you are pregnant, planning pregnancy, or breastfeeding
+- If you're pregnant, planning pregnancy, or breastfeeding

 Ask your provider about the recommended dose-escalation schedule for tirzepatide and what side effects to watch for during each step.
 A gradual increase gives your body time to adjust and reduces the likelihood of severe GI symptoms.